 Toni also asks for a doctor’s certificate.
-As Steve has been off sick for less than three days, Toni must foot the bill for this.
+As Steve has been sick for less than three days, Toni must foot the bill for this.

-After the first week, ACC will pay them 80% of their usual salary while they’re off work.
-Your employees can ask you to pay them for one day's sick leave each week if they want to and they have the sick leave available.
+After the first week, ACC will pay them 80% of their usual salary while off work.
+Injured employees can ask you to pay them one day's sick leave each week if they want to and they have the sick leave available.
 You have no other obligation to pay them while they’re on ACC.
 However if your employee returns to work on part-time duties, you may need to make a contribution towards their salary.

-Sick leave and ACC (external link) - Employment New Zealand
+Sick leave and ACC(external link) - Employment New Zealand

 You can ask for one of these: